-In this pre-phase, we aim to discover as much about you as a company and your website as we possibly can.
+In this pre-execution phase, we aim to discover as much about you as a company and your goals for your website as we possibly can.

 While this sounds premature in a lot of ways, it serves a very specific purpose.

-With this in mind, the pre-process allows for true alignment on what the scope of a website should be.
+With this in mind, the blueprint allows for true alignment on what the scope of a website should be.

 At this point, you’re probably thinking, “ok, that makes sense, but how do we reach this alignment nirvana?”

 I’m glad you asked.